-Even it it’s a tad bigger than the (often seen on backpackers) military cap and though it takes a tad more space, a military style sun hat (a.k.a. boonie) is a better, safer protection against dangerous UV rays.
+Even if it’s a tad bigger than the (often seen on backpackers) military cap and though it takes a tad more space, a military-style sun hat (a.k.a. boonie) is a better, safer protection against dangerous UV rays.
 Why?
 Because the cap only protects your eyes and a part of your face while the hat will also bring shades to your ears, the back of your head and most of your neck (front, back, sides).

-I found that my boonie lacked a feminine/girly touch… so I added a embroidered flower patch to the front… changes everything!
+I found that my boonie lacked a feminine/girly touch… so I added an embroidered flower patch to the front… changes everything!
 To give your hat an edge, you can also…

 -tie a ribbon or bandana around it (post about the usefulness of bandanas!)

 -cross-stitch patterns on it